apollographql/apollo-server/docs/source/integrations/building-integrations.md

   extensions?: Record<string, any>;
 }
 ```

+This shape is what we expect from a normal parsed request and is just for
+illustration purposes.
+Your integration should pass along whatever it parses to
+Apollo Server; validation of the request will happen there.

 GraphQL requests can also be sent via a `GET` request by sending the relevant
 information via query string parameters.
 Apollo Server expects the raw query